Our Parents

 3. Family Caregiver Alliance (FCA)

-The FCA sponsors an unmoderated Caregiver Online Group where caregivers, families and partners can safely discuss their challenges, concerns and rewards of caring for a loved one with Alzheimer’s.
+The FCA sponsors a Caregiver Online Support Group where caregivers, families, and partners can safely discuss the challenges and rewards of caring for a loved one.
+For caregivers of those with dementia or Alzheimer’s, online support groups can provide an easy and convenient way to participate and connect with others who understand.

 4. Memory People

-A closed group, meaning only members have access, Memory People supports people interested in information about Alzheimer’s.
-The group’s goal is to provide comfort and a means for sharing experiences.
-Sign up on Facebook for access to posts or to post your own questions or comments as a caregiver.
+Memory People supports members who want to learn more about Alzheimer’s and dementia as they are experiencing it.
+The group aims to provide those with dementia (and their loved ones) with comfort and a means for sharing experiences.
+Sign up on Facebook to access posts or post your own questions or comments as a caregiver.

-Family members caring for a veteran can call the VA Caregiver Support Line if they need someone to talk to or information about local support services for caregivers of veterans.
-The VA also facilitates Caregiver Connections, an online forum for connecting with other caregivers and sharing stories.
+Family members caring for a veteran can call the VA Caregiver Support Line at 1-855-260-3274 if they need assistance or information about local support services for caregivers of veterans.
+The VA also offers a Family Caregiver Support Program, where caregivers can sign up to get personalized education, training, mental health counseling, and respite care for their loved ones.

 Talk with a Senior Care Advisor